Cultivating Allies

 - Host a French-themed pot-luck dinner and invite students’ families.

-In order for students to support their French program, 1) provide them with an excellent quality program, 2) help them see what an important role French culture and language have played and continue to play throughout the world, and 3) share with them experiences that people similar to them, “ordinary people,” have had because they studied/learned the French language.
+In order for students to support their French program, you should 1) help them see what an important role French culture and language have played and continue to play throughout the world, and 2) share with them experiences that people similar to them, “ordinary people,” have had because they studied/learned the French language.
+And of course you provide them with an excellent quality program that is engaging and effective!

 Here are some strategies you can use: